-After all mini-pupillages have been completed the Pupillage Committee will select a small group of around 10 candidates to be invited to a final pupillage interview.
-Final interviews will take place in late April 2024.
+After all mini-pupillages have been completed the Pupillage Committee will select a small group of around 12 candidates to be invited to a final pupillage interview.
+Final interviews will take place in late April 2025.

-We will offer pupillages to 4 candidates, and one reserve candidate, on 10 May 2024.
+We will offer pupillages to up to four candidates, and one reserve candidate, on 9 May 2025.